maxguru/mysql-vector/README.md

-# A Library for MySQL Vector Operations and Text Embeddings
+# A Library for MySQL Vector Operations

 ## Overview
 The `VectorTable` class is a PHP implementation designed to facilitate the storage, retrieval, and comparison of high-dimensional vectors in a MySQL database.
 This class utilizes MySQL JSON data types and a custom cosine similarity function (`COSIM`) to perform vector comparisons efficiently.

 ### Search Performance
 Vectors are binary quantized upon insertion into the database to optimize search speed and reranked to improve accuracy.